GITenberg/Ghosts_8121/README.rst

 This is a git repository of the source files for the book Ghosts by Ibsen, Henrik Archer, William.
 This book is in the Public Domain, see the LICENSE file for details.

+The cover is from the Norwegian original, from the National Library of Norway- http://ibsen.nb.no/id/268.0

 Found an error?
 ===============
 If you find an error in a book in GITenberg, you can report it by clicking the Issues tab in this book’s repository.
 Please copy-and-paste the entire sentence that contains the error, and what the text should read.
 For advanced users, you can make a Pull Request on Github.
 For more information and how to get involved see the CONTRIBUTING_ section of the GITenberg website.